Today I’m sharing with you 3 ways to write about science in your First Grade classroom!

 I found a way to maximize my instructional time by integrating science into my writing time.
 And guess what… you can, too!

-Let’s dive into the three ways to write about science in an elementary classroom!
+Let’s look at 3 ways to write about science in a First Grade classroom:

 Informational writing is perhaps the most traditional way to write about science.
 This form of writing has students analyzing and recording facts about a certain topic.